OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-group-quickstart/ts/README.md

 ---
 page_type: sample
-description: This sample demonstrates a basic hello world app featuring channel and group tabs in Microsoft Teams.
+description: This sample application illustrates how to create channel and group tabs in Microsoft Teams, providing collaborative spaces for web content.
+It includes detailed setup instructions, prerequisites, and guidance for deploying the app within your Teams environment.
 products:
 - office-teams
 - office